 Can hope survive?

 Trishna has now been a YAC member for over 3 months … And an impressive one at that.
-She has room to grow, but so far she has been one of the top performers in the YAC.
+She has room to grow, but so far she has been one of the top YAC performers .
 Being in the program has also sparked in her the hope of new friendships.
 For years, she saw the faces of the current cohort of YAC members around, but never really got to know them, until now.

 But, perhaps the most unexpected effect of the YAC, is related to her career.
-She’s still chasing a career in nursing, but she’s also exploring and being exposed to other, non-traditional career fields, like web-design.
+She’s still chasing a career in nursing, but she’s also exploring and being exposed to other career fields.

 Trishna’s story could have been a lot different.

-But, most of all she had a spirit within her that would not let her lose hope.
+But, most of all she had a strong spirit within her that would not let her lose hope.
 She always believed in her ability to succeed, and she never lost her drive to work hard ...

 She just needed a new opportunity to act on it.

 … To Experience Extraordinary Joy in Giving